Iris: Integrating Language into Diffusion-based Monocular Depth Estimation: Discussion

 \section{Discussion}

+\textbf{Conclusion.} We investigate the influence of integrating language into diffusion-based depth estimators and find that it enhances monocular depth estimation.
+Our explanation is that language provides an additional condition (learned during the text-to-image pre-training of diffusion models) associated with plausible 3D scenes, thus reducing the solution space for depth estimation.

 \textbf{Limitation.} One primary limitation is its dependence on the accuracy and detail of the provided language descriptions.
-Ambiguous or misleading text inputs from human users can result in suboptimal depth predictions and potentially compromise the model's performance.
-Additionally, the computational cost of training and inferring using diffusion models remains higher than that of other CNN or Transformer-based methods, which may affect the feasibility of deploying this approach in real-time or resource-constrained environments.
-Last, our method requires language input from users, which may not always be feasible.
-In cases where user-provided descriptions are unavailable, our method can still function standardized template prompt.
-Another potential solution is to generate language descriptions on the fly using a vision-language model~\cite{ding2024llava}, an image captioner~\cite{ExpansionNet_v2}, or by following methods like RSA~\cite{zeng2024rsa} to create structured text from the output of vision models~\cite{Detic, li2023mask}.
-While we have not explored this approach in this paper, it presents a promising avenue for future research.

-\textbf{Conclusion.} We present PriorDiffusion, a novel approach that integrates language priors with diffusion models to enhance monocular depth estimation.
-By leveraging geometric prior learned by text-to-image model that associated with language, PriorDiffusion overcomes traditional ambiguities and visual nuisances associated with monocular depth estimation, achieving state-of-the-art performance across various zero-shot benchmarks, while maintaining a faster convergence speed.
-We also highlights the potential of bridging the gap between visual perception and language understanding in vision-based AI systems.
+Shown in Figure~\ref{fig:failure_case}, ambiguous or misleading text inputs from human users can result in suboptimal depth predictions and potentially compromise the model's performance.
+Although human-provided descriptions are typically more accurate than automatically generated ones, they can still be incomplete or contain subtle ambiguities.
+A potential solution is to incorporate a language-robustness module, such as uncertainty estimation or consistency-based filtering, to correct or filter out incorrect descriptions.

 {

 }

 \maketitlesupplementary